syncfusion-content/windowsforms-docs/WindowsForms/sfnumerictextbox/Overview.md

 PositiveColor
 </td>
 <td>
-To set the color only in positive values.
+sets the color only in positive values.
 </td>
 </tr>
 <tr>